lonerooftop/cmx-api-server/README.md

 The CMX API Server can receive notifications from one or multiple CMX servers.
 The listener will then store and track the devices and location information.
 REST APIs can be used to retrieve the active client information.
 Only the latest client location update will be retained on the server.
-If the client is not updated for a period of time (default 20 minuts) then the client will be removed from the cache.
+If the client is not updated for a period of time (default 20 minutes) then the client will be removed from the cache.
 The CMX API Server will periodically log information about the total client count being tracked and the number of messages being received from the CMX servers.